Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 ### DefaultScope Permissions
- - No script required, just a static value something like: 'DefaultScope'
+ - No script is required, just a static value something like: 'DefaultScope'

 ### DefaultScope Grant/Update/Revoke
 Separate Scripts
-*(Sequenced after Account lifecycle)*
+*(Sequenced after the Account lifecycle)*

 -  The DefaultScope can now be set scoped in Nedap therefore the defaultscope can be set as permission in HelloID.
 The scope of an Account will be calculated based on the contracts in Scope against an external mapping file.
 An example of such mapping file can be found in the Assets folder.
   Result: